 7.Online compliance procedures:

-Under GST all compliance procedures such as registration, payments, refunds and returns will be carried out through online portals.
-The burden on SME’s (due to current taxation system) to interact with department officers carrying out compliances will be eliminated.
-In this way GST will save time and effort of SME’s.
+Under GST all compliance procedures such as registration, payments, refunds, and returns will be carried out through online portals.
+The burden on SME’s (due to the current taxation system) to interact with department officers carrying out compliances will be eliminated.
+In this way, GST will save time and effort of SME’s.

 8.Encourage manufacturing sector: